 Your dog’s crate should be a safe and desirable place for him to go to relax, sleep, or get away from people.
 They can be made of a variety of material (often metal, plastic or cloth) and come in different sizes.
 Crates are a valuable tool in potty training and transporting your dog.
 Crates are required in some travel situations (for instance, flying).
 Crates should never be used as punishment and you must ensure your dog gets proper exercise, mental stimulation and potty breaks when you are using the crate.
 Crates should be large enough for your dog to get up, stretch, turn around and lie down in.
 If you have a puppy that’s going to get big, you should get a crate that will be big enough for him once he’s full grown.
 In this situation, you can use a barrier to make it smaller when he’s still a puppy.
 Alternatively, you can plan to trade out your crate for a bigger one when your dog outgrows the first crate.

-For my clients: Even if you don’t prioritize crate training in your assessment form, it’s likely that I’ll suggest that we work on crate training if your dog is not yet crate trained or if you’re having “behavioral problems” that crate training may help resolve.
+For my clients: Even if you don’t prioritize crate training in your assessment form, crate training may be a helpful skill to work on.
 Read up on crate training in Puppy Start Right on p.66-67 (they call it “confinement training” which is a more general term).
 Don’t worry, if it’s really not a priority for you or is totally unrelated to the problems you’re having, I won’t push it!

 Portable mat or bed